ThatTakashi/Notes-site/content/notes/Design-project.md

 ---

 ### What style am I basing my designs off of?:
-My game is a stylised cyberpunk styled game and it takes place many years in the future.
+My game is a stylised [[notes/Cyberpunk|Cyberpunk]] styled game and it takes place many years in the future.
 So that means lots of neon and technology.
 I want to create a game where each level has its own feel and atmosphere.

-My game also will take heavy insperation from japanese design and culture.
+My game also will take heavy insperation from [[notes/Japanese|Japanese]] design and culture.
 Japanese design is often mixed in with the cyberpunk design style.
 I also want to bring some japanese design elements into the designs for my game studio.